 MHz Peq Ceq P12 P24 C12 C24 28.5 11 39 2.12 2.68 0.73 0.96 21.2 13 37 1.91 2.42 0.68 0.90 14.2 17 33 1.61 2.05 0.65 0.87 10.1 20 32 1.54 1.95 0.62 0.83 7.1 28 31 1.21 1.53 0.57 0.77 3.7 69 26 0.61 0.76 0.60 0.82 1.8 119 17 0.45 0.54 0.79 1.11 1.0 152 13 0.42 0.50 0.95 1.36

-Fresnel reflection coefficients are valid for plane waves, but fields near ground may not be planar for low antennas.
+Fresnel reflection coefficients are valid for plane waves, but the fields near ground may not be planar for low antennas.
 If Sommerfeld-Norton and reflection coefficient ground differ little for a NEC antenna model, equivalent ground constants should be valid when used with the reflection coefficient method.
 Use calculator values to model antenna currents, impedance, and overhead gain.
-Equivalence is unlikely to be valid at lower elevation angles since it is derived from RF incident at 90°.
+Equivalence may not be valid at lower elevation angles since it is derived from RF incident at 90°.

-Several of the Peq values seem far from an eyeball average of the permittivity curve.
+Most of the Peq values seem far from an eyeball average of the permittivity curve.
 But stratified ground does not average.
-It acts like a cascade of lossy transmission lines, each of which can transform its source impedance to something other than its characteristic impedance.
+It acts like a cascade of transmission lines.
+Line impedance corresponds to permittivity and line loss to conductivity.

 A stratified layer may resonate.
 It is an artifact of sparse sampling unless the layer actually is thick.
 Oversampling inhibits artificial resonance.
 Oversampling by a factor of 10, 100, or 1000 yields virtually identical results.
 Use the calculator to explore transformation and resonance.